 2. Warm it up

 You’ll need to warm the clay up before you apply it, and there’s nothing complicated about it.
-Simply rub it between the palms of your hand until it’s of a consistency that makes it easy to style and shape your hair.
-Never skip this step and apply your clay onto your hair straight from the can instead.
+Simply rub it between the palms of your hands until it’s of a consistency that makes it easy to style and shape your hair.
+Never skip this step to apply your clay onto your hair straight from the can.

 3. Dig deep